SquadcastHub/squadcasthub.github.io/pages/mydoc/round_robin_advanced_escalations.md

 When Round Robin Assignment is disabled, you can specify how many times the particular layer needs to be executed, along with the timeout between each repetition.

 ![](images/round_robin_8.png)

+**(12)** Is there a limit on the number of times an escalation level can be repeated?

+Yes, individual escalation levels can be repeated for a maximum of 5 times, while the entire Escalation Policy can be repeated an additional maximum of 3 times.

+**(13)** What is the maximum notification capacity of an Escalation Policy?

+Every Escalation Policy can have upto 12 levels.
+Each level can be repeated a maximum of 5 times (when Round Robin assignment is diasbled).
+Additionally, the entire Escalation Policy can be repeated a maximum of 3 times.
+This would mean you can have upto 180 iterations persistently generating notifications for a triggered incident.

+While the system is generous on this front, we would recommend users to set up notifications responsibly for them to be suitably persistent.